slavickk/ephysix/README.md

 ## About OpenApi support
  HTTPReceiver also support Swagger emulation (based on json definition) .
 Each call transform to internal structure and after transfomation convert internal structure to return method of call.
+ This makes it possible to use the product as a proxy for a systems with existing API endpoint.